SESYNC-ci/ci-spring2016/Lessons/sql.md

 For example, if we wanted to look at the mass of each individual on different dates, but we needed it in kg instead of g we would use

-    dbGetQuery(con, "SELECT year, month, day, wgt/1000.0 FROM surveys;")
+    dbGetQuery(con, "SELECT year, month, day, weight/1000.0 FROM surveys;")

-When we run the query, the expression ``wgt / 1000.0`` is evaluated for each row and appended to that row, in a new column.
-Expressions can use any fields, any arithmetic operators (+ - * /) and a variety of built-in functions ().
+When we run the query, the expression ``weight / 1000.0`` is evaluated for each row and appended to that row, in a new column.
+Expressions can use any fields, any arithmetic operators (+ - * /) and a variety of built-in functions.
 For example, we could round the values to make them easier to read.

-    dbGetQuery(con," SELECT plot, species, sex, wgt, ROUND(wgt / 1000.0, 2) FROM surveys;")
+    dbGetQuery(con," SELECT plot_id, species_id, sex, weight, ROUND(weight / 1000.0, 2) FROM surveys;")

 The underlying data in the wgt column of the table does not change.
 The query, which exists separately from the data, simply displays the calculation we requested in the query result window pane.
+You can assign the new column a name by typing "AS weight_kg" after the expression

 ***EXERCISE: Write a query that returns
              the year, month, day, species ID, and weight in mg***